 Here’s another option: Rignite is a great alternative to Hootsuite that allows you to set a frequency and duration for sharing links to your content.
 For example, you can set it to tweet your blog post 4x per week for 6 months, and post to Facebook 1x every 2months.

 Unless you add tracking code to the links in your email, you won’t be able to separate the traffic from your campaigns in Analytics.
 It only takes a minute to run your links through this tool.
 Enter the Campaign Source (“utility_belt_newsletter”) and Campaign Medium (“email”).
 Now when you look at your Analytics, the traffic from your email will appear as a separate traffic source.
+Here are full instructions on how to use the URL builder for Google Analytics.

 8. MailChimp (or similar Email Service Provider / ESP)